telepresenceio/telepresence/howtos/preview-urls.md

          Destination      : 127.0.0.1:8080
          Service Port Name: http
-         Intercepting     : HTTP requests that match all of: header("x-telepresence-intercept-id") ~= regexp("<intercept id>:example-service")
+         Intercepting     : HTTP requests that match all of: header("x-telepresence-intercept-id") ~= regexp("<intercept-id>:example-service")
          Preview URL      : https://<random-domain-name>.preview.edgestack.me
          Layer 5 Hostname : dev-environment.edgestack.me
    ```

-4. Start your local environment using the environment variables retrieved in the previous step.<a name="start-local-instance"></a>
+4. Start your local environment using the environment variables retrieved in the previous step.

   Here are a few options to pass the environment variables to your local process:
    - with `docker run`, provide the path to the file using the [`--env-file` argument](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)
    - with JetBrains IDE (IntelliJ, WebStorm, PyCharm, GoLand, etc.) use the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile)
    - with Visual Studio Code, specify the path to the environment variables file in the `envFile` field of your configuration

-5. Go to the preview URL printed after doing the intercept and see that your local service is processing the request.
+5. Go to the preview URL that was output after starting the intercept and see that your local service is processing the request.

     <Alert severity="info">
     <strong>Didn't work?</strong> It might be because you have services in between your ingress controller and the service you are intercepting that do not propagate the <code>x-telepresence-intercept-id</code> HTTP Header.
 Read more on <a href="../../concepts/context-prop">context propagation</a>.
     </Alert>

 6. Make a request on the URL you would usually query for that environment.
-The request should not be routed to your laptop.
+The request should **not** be routed to your laptop.

    Normal traffic coming into the cluster through the Ingress (i.e. not coming from the preview URL) will route to services in the cluster like normal.

 <Alert severity="success">
-    <strong>Congratulations!</strong> You have now only intercepted traffic coming from your Preview URL, without impacting your teammates.
+    <strong>Congratulations!</strong> You have now only intercepted traffic coming from your preview URL, without impacting your teammates.
 </Alert>

 7. Share with a teammate.

-  You can collaborate with teammates by sending your preview URL to them via Slack or however you communicate.
-They will be asked to login if they are not already logged into Ambassador Cloud.
-Upon login they must select the same identity provider and org as you are using, that is how Ambassador Cloud authorizes them to access the preview URL.
+  You can collaborate with teammates by sending your preview URL to them.
+They will be asked to log in to Ambassador Cloud if they are not already.
+Upon login they must select the same identity provider and org as you are using; that is how they are authorized to access the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.

 ## Sharing a Preview URL Publicly

-To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/preview/) (or run `telepresence dashboard`), select the preview URL, and click **Make Publicly Accessible**.
+To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/preview/), select the preview URL, and click **Make Publicly Accessible**.
 Now anyone with the link will have access to the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.
-Your laptop must be online and running the service for them to see the live intercept.

 To disable sharing the preview URL publicly, click **Require Authentication** in the dashboard.
 Removing the intercept either from the dashboard or by running `telepresence leave <service-name>` also removes all access to the preview URL.